-This book updates the popular Stevens approach by employing 2008 equipment, operating systems, and router vendors.
-It presents an “illustrated” explanation of how TCP/IP works with consistent examples from a real, working network configuration that includes servers, routers, and workstations.
+This book takes the popular Stevens approach and modernizes it, employing 2008 equipment, operating systems, and router vendors.
+It presents an ?illustrated? explanation of how TCP/IP works with consistent examples from a real, working network configuration that includes servers, routers, and workstations.
 Diagnostic traces allow the reader to follow the discussion with unprecedented clarity and precision.
 True to the title of the book, there are 330+ diagrams and screen shots, as well as topology diagrams and a unique repeating chapter opening diagram.
 Illustrations are also used as end-of-chapter questions.
 A complete and modern network was assembled to write this book, with all the material coming from real objects connected and running on the network, not assumptions.
 Presents a real world networking scenario the way the reader sees them in a device-agnostic world.
-Doesn’t preach one platform or the other.
+Doesn't preach one platform or the other.

 - No. of pages:

 - 25th November 2008